EricssonResearch/meca/README.md

 # MECA
-This Repository contains the source-code of the **Multipurpose Enhanced Cognitive Architecture (MECA)**.
+This Repository contains the source code of the **Multipurpose Enhanced Cognitive Architecture (MECA)**.

 MECA is a Java library to build cognitive architectures / artificial minds for robots and software agents.
 MECA provides a framework with different capabilities out of the box for artificial minds to be built upon.